Maralyn's love of baking was fostered by her mother, grandmother, and aunt, who over the years have provided both family recipes and helpful advice.

 9. What is rolled fondant?

 Rolled fondant is a sugar dough, which is rolled out, then draped and molded over a cake.
 This is usually over a layer of buttercream, since the fondant needs something to adhere to.
 The result is a smooth, matte finish, which is both elegant and versatile.
 The moistness of the cake keeps the fondant moist, so it’s still easily cut with a knife.
 Ask for a taste during the consultation!

 10. What’s up with freezing the top tier for a year?

 The custom of saving the top tier began when it was fruitcake, which doesn’t need freezing and, in fact, improves over time.
-Most foods don’t keep well for an entire year, and cake is no exception!
+Most foods don’t freeze well for an entire year, and cake is no exception!
 It’s a lovely idea to have the top tier for, say, your first-month anniversary, or when you return from your honeymoon.
 Have Your Cake always leaves the box for the top tier at your reception site, so the caterer can put it aside for you.
-We’ve started our own tradition for first-year anniversaries: call us at least a week ahead, and we’ll be happy to make another for you, with our compliments!

 A Few Notable Mentions

 Have Your Cake has appeared in The Knot Magazine, Style Me Pretty, SSFPatch.com, Elegant Bride, the San Jose Mercury, j (The Jewish News Weekly), and Today’s Bride.

 For the gala reopening of the City Club of San Francisco, Have Your Cake created a model of the City Club and Pacific Coast Stock Exchange buildings, complete with statues.